Library and Park: A Unique Combination

 - The library and park will also be a fun and educational destination for school field trips and other group visits.

-The library interior is being designed by Berkeley-based architects Noll and Tam, http://www.nollandtam.com.
+The library interior was designed by Berkeley-based architects Noll and Tam, http://www.nollandtam.com.